 General

 2.01 Name of the Company.
-The name of the Company formed hereby is NNABC PARTNERS, LLC.
+The name of the Company formed hereby is NN, LLC.
 The name of the Company may be changed at any time or from time to time with the Consent of the Members and approval of the Manager.

 2.02 Office of the Company; Agent for Service of Process.

-(a) The address of the registered office of the Company for purposes of §18-104 of the Act is ______________________, ______________________, ________, County of ________, Delaware _______.
+(a) The address of the registered office of the Company for purposes of §18-104 of the Act is 615 South DuPont Highway, Dover, County of Kent, Delaware, 19901.

-(b) The name and address of the resident agent for service of process for the Company for purposes of §18-104 of the Act is ______________________, ______________________, ________, County of ________, Delaware _______.
+(b) The name and address of the resident agent for service of process for the Company for purposes of §18-104 of the Act is Capitol Services, Inc., 615 South DuPont Highway, Dover, County of Kent, Delaware, 19901.

-c) The principal place of business of the Company will be located at ______________________, ______________________, ________, County of ________, _________________ _______.
+c) The principal place of business of the Company will be located at 400 TradeCenter, Suite 5900, Woburn, County of Middlesex, Massachusetts 01801.

 (d) The Manager may establish places of business of the Company within and without the State of Delaware as and when required by the Company's business and in furtherance of its purposes set forth in §2.04 and may appoint agents for service of process in all jurisdictions in which the Company will conduct business.
 The Manager may cause the Company to change from time to time its resident agent for service of process, or the location of its registered office in Delaware; provided, however, that the Manager will promptly notify all Members in writing of any such change.